VulMCI : Code Splicing-based Pixel-row Oversampling for More Continuous Vulnerability Image Generation: EXPERIMENTS

 \subsubsection{Experiments for Answering RQ3}

-To assess the real-world vulnerability detection capability of VulMCI, we conducted model training and testing on 2011 real vulnerabilities and their corresponding patched versions from the National Vulnerability Database (NVD), maintaining the same data partitioning strategy as in previous experiments.
-Due to the scarcity of real-world vulnerability data, and to mitigate the potential impact of individual sample variations on result accuracy, we performed five repetitions of the experiments.
-We saved the results of the final generation of the model, conducted testing on each fold of the test set, calculated the average for each fold, and ultimately obtained the results from five model testing sessions.
+To evaluate VulMCI's real-world vulnerability detection capabilities, we trained and tested the model using 2011 real vulnerabilities and their corresponding fixed version files from the NVD.
+The data partitioning method remained consistent with previous experiments.
+Due to the scarcity of real-world vulnerability data and to prevent inaccuracies caused by individual sample variations, we conducted five repeated experiments, saving the results of the final generation.
+Each fold of the test set was evaluated in each experiment, and the average result of each fold's testing was computed.
+The average F1 score over the five repeated experiments reached 89.07\%, with an average accuracy of 90.41\%.

-To precisely evaluate the model's generalization ability, we computed the average accuracy and accuracy standard deviation for each experiment.
-The stability of the experimental results was visually presented using an error bar graph, as depicted in Figure~\ref{fig:average}.
-The error bar graph vividly illustrates the average accuracy of each experiment and expresses the dispersion of accuracy in the form of error bars.
-The length of the error bars provides insights into the fluctuation in model performance across different experiments.
-Shorter error bars indicate relatively stable model performance, while longer error bars signify higher instability in performance.

-The experimental outcomes reveal that VulMCI exhibits strong detection performance on real-world datasets.
-The average accuracy across five repeated experiments reached 86.88\%, with minimal error fluctuations.
-The model's performance varied within the range of 0.77\% to 0.83\%, indicating its adaptability to diverse data distributions.
-These findings not only offer robust support for practical applications but also suggest promising prospects for real-world deployment of VulMCI.
+Real-world vulnerability detection often involves large-scale code scanning, necessitating consideration of performance overhead.
+The time overhead of each system is depicted in Figure 8, with VulCNN exhibiting excellent performance in this regard.
+We augmented VulCNN with a pixel row oversampling module to reduce the computation of the three central indicators for the PDG and trained it using grayscale images.
+Meanwhile, VulMCI also selected 100 lines as the function length threshold without increasing model training overhead.
+Figure \ref{fig:time} illustrates the time overhead proportions of the six models, among which VulMCI's time overhead is similar to VulCNN's, approximately one-sixth of Devign's, and approximately one-fourth of SySeVR's.